sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/Analytical_procedure.md

 # OBJECTIVE

-The script performs combination of hazard and exposure geodata from global datasets according to user input and settings, and returns a risk score in the form of Expected Annual Impact (EAI).
+The script performs combination of hazard and exposure geodata from global datasets according to user input and settings, and returns a risk score in the form of Expected Annual Impact (EAI) for baseline (reference period).
 The spatial information about hazard and exposure is first collected at the grid level, the output is then aggregated at ADM2 boundary level to combine Vulnerability scores and calculate risk estimate.
 This represents the disaster risk historical baseline.

 The climate component estimates the increase in the disaster risk score over the baseline by evaluating the anomaly (standard deviation) of hazard-related climate indices for the required future time horizon over the reference period.

 The output is exported in form of tables, statistics, charts (excel format) and maps (geopackage).